yitzchak/dicy/docs/configuration.md

 processed by the appropriate rule such as `LaTeX`, `Knitr`, etc.

-For instance, the following LaTeX source file will create the appropriate Asymptote source files and Dicy will automatically call Asymptote to proess those source files without any user configuration.
+For instance, the following LaTeX source file will create the appropriate Asymptote source files and DiCy will automatically call Asymptote to proess those source files without any user configuration.

 ```latex